Quick answer

 For PDFs, the situation is more complicated because the file can contain scans, photos, text, or multiple pages.
 When a site rejects a PDF, it usually means you need a smaller final document, not just a different filename.
 That is where exact PDF targeting becomes useful.

-A second layer of errors happens when the file size is technically small enough but the upload still fails.
-In those cases, the issue is often image dimensions, unsupported format, or a poor-quality scan.
-That is why ExactSizer now includes resize controls for images and profile controls for PDFs.
+A second layer of errors happens when the file is small enough but the upload still fails.
+In those cases, check image dimensions, accepted formats, page count, password protection, and scan quality before compressing again.

 If it still fails